1Crazymoney/grant-program/applications/MemeFlateLtd.md

 ## - Technology stack to be used

-MemeFlate is a multi layered project and pulls from many open source libabries to build its, tokens, utilities and Dapps. react.js is used to tie together our solidity smartcontracts along with Chainlinks Vrf v2 and keepers protocols integrated in to Gaming and NFT-staking, NFTs have also been integrated with XP.network cross chain bridge techonolgy, allowing users to tranfer the projects NFT collection to and from multiple chains/networks including VeChain.
+MemeFlate is a multi layered project and pulls from many open source libabries to build its, tokens, utilities and Dapps. react.js is used to tie together our solidity smartcontracts along with Chainlinks Vrf v2 and keepers protocols integrated in to Gaming and NFT-staking, NFTs have also been integrated with XP.network cross chain bridge technology, allowing users to tranfer the projects NFT collection to and from multiple blockchains/networks including VeChain.

 ## - Documentation of core components, protocols, architecture, etc. to be deployed

-Most of the projects arhitetcure is already established and uses protocols provided by solidity.
-Any relevent documentaion can be provided upon request.
+Most of the projects architectcure is already established and uses protocols provided by smart contract(s) solidity.
+Any relevent documentation will be provided upon request.

 ### Ecosystem Fit